 § Now, if you’re leaving a company because of a downsizing, ask your human resources department which search firms they use.
 If you’re staying in the same field, contact the search firm that your prior employer used.
 That will give you some clout because you can say that ”Jane Doe in Human Resources at Databank, Inc. suggested I call you.”
 Since Databank, Inc. pays the search firm for placements, their search firm is likely to try to help you.

-Remember that we are reluctant to encourage you to do a mass mailing to contingency search firms because there are good and bad search firms.
-Search firms can help you but some can actually harm you.
-For example, a firm – even one that’s normally a retainer search firm — could say to you: “Oh, don’t worry about your search.
+Remember, we are reluctant to encourage you to do a mass mailing to contingency search firms, because there are good and bad search firms.
+Search firms can help you, but some can actually harm you.
+For example, a firm, even one that’s normally a retainer search firm, could say to you: “Oh, don’t worry about your search.
 I’ll take care of it for you.”
 Then they blanket the market with your resume – or contact companies you would have contacted on your own anyway.
 Now the hiring company cannot consider ever hiring you unless they want to pay a fee.
 When you contact the company, they say that they already have your resume from a search firm, and “We don’t want to pay a fee.”
 Therefore the search firm becomes your competitor.
 They got into the company before you did.

 § One of our coaches used to be in human resources.
 She tells about the time she received resumes from four different search firms on the same day for the same person.
 The resume looked great, but she wasn’t going to touch this person because then she’d get in the middle of a fight of who should get the fee if she ever hired this person.
 Find out what a search firm plans to do with your resume.

-The recruiter may be on your side or they may not be on your side.
+The recruiter may be on your side or they may not be.
 They may be trying to promote another candidate and get information from you so they can use it against you.
 Be careful.
 Tell the search person enough so they put you in for the interview.
 Then deal with the hiring organization.
 Be savvy.
-Don’t be such an innocent.

-Now some job hunters are afraid that if they turn down a job offer they got through a search firm, they’ll never be considered for another job again from that search firm.
+Some job hunters are afraid if they turn down a job offer they received through a search firm, they’ll never be considered for another job again from that search firm.
 Will the search firm refuse to work for you?